 We respect your policy.

-Auridian Consulting Ltd, the company under which the DRI operates, recognises the importance of the General Data Protection Regulation and is taking every reasonable step to adhere to it.
+Auridian Consulting Ltd, the company under which the Centre for Intelligent Leadership operates, recognises the importance of the General Data Protection Regulation and is taking every reasonable step to adhere to it.
 We do not share or disclose your information to any other person or organisation outside of Auridian Consulting.

 Personal identification information

-We may collect personal identification information from Students in a variety of ways, including, but not limited to, when Students enroll in the School or a Course within the School, subscribe to a newsletter, and in connection with other activities, services, features, or resources we make available in our School.
-Students may visit the School anonymously.
-We will collect personal identification information from Students only if they voluntarily submit such information to us.
-Students can refuse to supply personal identification information but doing so may prevent them from engaging in certain School related activities.
+We may collect personal identification information from users in a variety of ways, including, but not limited to, when Students users enrol in the discussion platform or any of the associated courses, subscribe to a newsletter, and in connection with other activities, services, features, or resources we make available via the thinktank.
+Users may visit the website anonymously.
+We will collect personal identification information from users only if they voluntarily submit such information to us.
+Users can refuse to supply personal identification information but doing so may prevent them from engaging in certain thinktank related activities.

 How we use collected information

-The School may collect and use Students’ personal identification information for the following purposes:
+The thinktank may collect and use users’ personal identification information for the following purposes:

 To improve customer service